Charles E W Bean, Diaries, AWM38 3DRL 606/199/1 - August - November 1918 - Part 4

 Sugar Loaf Salient there ws lying

-a small party of English too-
+a small party of English too -

 The ground is all divided

-in its shallow turtle back
+into shallow turtle back

 ridges between grassy ditches